PhD in Romance Languages

 All arrangements for the qualifying examination are the joint responsibility of the candidate and the candidate’s academic advisor.
 Any tenured or tenure-track member of the faculty may act as academic advisor to students during their first year of doctoral study.
 The academic advisor need not act as the director of that student’s PhD examination or dissertation committee.

-Students who earn a passing grade on their qualifying examination submit the D-1 form to the Graduate School, communicating the results of the examination and formally naming their doctoral committee.
+Students who earn a passing grade on their qualifying examination submit the D-1 form to the Office of Graduate Studies, communicating the results of the examination and formally naming their doctoral committee.

 Plan of Study & Degree Requirements